Nevada drops opposition to T-Mobile-Sprint merger

 Marcelo Claure, executive chairman of Sprint, thanked Ford in a tweet Monday, and said that “We’re getting closer to making the new T-Mobile a reality.”

-The attorney general of Texas also announced Monday that the Lone Star State would withdraw from the lawsuit after a similar settlement.
-The merger is still facing opposition from 14 other attorneys general, including those from New York, California and the District of Columbia.
+The attorney general of Texas also announced Monday that the Lone Star State will withdraw from the lawsuit after a similar settlement.
+The merger is still facing opposition from 14 other attorneys general, including those of New York, California and the District of Columbia.

 Big thank you to the @NevadaAG who also had a big announcement today on the @Sprint & T-Mobile merger.
 We’re getting closer to making the new T-Mobile a reality and bringing amazing benefits to consumers everywhere! [info: https://t.co/NdZ5O0nV3i]